nobruinfo/midnightmega/readme.md

 ## bugs

+* The help file display routine is currently limited to one block of data instead of four for a full screen.
 * ✓ ~~Additional `dirent` blocks are placed outside track 40~~ ~~and this is not what Commodore did.~~
 * ✓ ~~Additional file blocks are also placed within track 40.~~